holoviz-topics/holoSeq/README.md

 The matrix is symmetrical so only one half is needed but it is visually more impressive as shown

 The notebook makes 3 interactive plots showing H1/H1, H2/H2 "cis" pairs, and H1/H2 "trans" pairs.
 These work well with 14 million points.
-Occasional slow patches but can pan and wheel zoom down from all ponts to single pairs easily.
+Occasional pauses before rescaling and refresh, but can pan and wheel zoom down from all ponts to single pairs easily.

 Click anywhere to see the coordinates or drag, and use the mouse wheel to zoom.
 When run locally with 4.2.5, it is astounding.
 14 million points.
 The old version does not do datashader properly so goes all blocky as you zoom.

-There's ~200 lines of code to make the axes - must be ordinal for datashader to work so have to map the contigs end to end before can assign x/y grid coordinates to the pairs read from the paf input file.
+There's ~250 lines of code to make the axes - must be ordinal for datashader to work so have to map the contigs end to end before can assign x/y grid coordinates to the pairs read from the paf input file.

+That code already contains a PAF converter, and the generic IPython notebook visualiser will be built using the existing visualisation components, adding 1D converters and tracks, with grouping by common reference sequence in the header and vertical stack layout.

 Contigs and sizes have to be inferred from the data so it's 2 passes.
 The actual holoviews/panel code is ~20 lines once the data are in a grid.
 Holoviews is dynamite.